Density Estimation via Bayesian Inference Engines

 \subsubsection{Expectation Propagation}

+Expectation propagation is a class of deterministic approximations of the joint posterior density function of the parameters in a graphical model, based on notions such as Bethe free energy and expectation constraints.
+A theoretical framework for expectation propagation is provided by Heskes \textit{et al.} (2005), where the problem is expressed in Lagrangian form.
+However, the underlying optimization problem is challenging due to its non-convex saddle point nature.
+The most common strategy for obtaining practical solutions is to use iterative \emph{message passing} on an appropriate \emph{factor graph} with so-called \emph{damping} adjustments.
+Expectation propagation message passing updates correspond to Kullback-Leibler projections onto particular exponential family density functions and, intuitively, are iterative moment-matching operations.
+Kim \myand Wand (2018) provide the algorithmic details of expectation propagation for various generalized, linear and mixed models.

-Model (\ref{eq:PoissMixMod}) is a special case of the generalized, linear and mixed models treated in Kim \myand Wand (2018) where the practicalities of expectation propagation are elucidated.
-Let $\bbeta\equiv(\beta_0,\beta)$ and $\bu\equiv(u_1,\ldots,u_K)$ be the coefficient vectors and $\bc\equiv(c_1,\ldots,c_M)$ be the vector of counts.
-As explained in Kim \myand Wand (2018), approximations to the posterior distributions
+Model (\ref{eq:PoissMixMod}) is a special case of the models treated in Kim \myand Wand (2018).
+Let $\bbeta\equiv(\beta_0,\beta_1)$ and $\bu\equiv(u_1,\ldots,u_K)$ be the coefficient vectors and $\bc\equiv(c_1,\ldots,c_M)$ be the vector of bin counts.
+The factor graph for expectation propagation approximation of the posterior density functions

-can be obtained via an iterative \emph{message passing} algorithm on an appropriate \emph{factor graph}.
-The factor graph is formed by noting the following algebraic truism:
+is formed by noting the following algebraic truism:

 Here $\delta$ denotes the univariate Dirac delta function, $\bdelta$ denotes the bivariate Dirac delta function, $\be_j$ is the $(2+K)\times1$ vector with $1$ in the $j$th entry and all other entries equal to zero, $\bE_2$ is the $(2+K)\times2$ matrix with $\bI_2$ in first two rows and all other entries equal to zero and $\bh_{\ell}\equiv(1,g_{\ell},z_1(g_{\ell}),\ldots,z_K(g_{\ell}))$.
 Figure \ref{fig:densEstBayesEPfacGraph} is a factor graph representation of (\ref{eq:pureRanEffFullFac}).
 The factors are shown as solid rectangles and stochastic variables as circles, with edges joining stochastic variables to the factors that include them.
-The integrals involving Dirac delta functions are ignored and Kim \myand Wand (2018) use the phrase \emph{derived variable} factor graph to make this distinction from regular factor graphs, with the $\alpha_{\ell}=\bh_{\ell}^T[\bbeta^T\ \bu^T]^T$ being examples of derived variables.
+The integral signs in (\ref{eq:pureRanEffFullFac}) are ignored and Kim \myand Wand (2018) use the phrase \emph{derived variable} factor graph to make this distinction from regular factor graphs, with the $\alpha_{\ell}=\bh_{\ell}^T[\bbeta^T\ \bu^T]^T$ being examples of derived variables.

 Bayesian density estimation via expectation propagation proceeds by updating messages passed between each of the neighboring nodes on the Figure \ref{fig:densEstBayesEPfacGraph} and iteration until convergence.
 Full details are in Kim \myand Wand (2018).
 The message updates required evaluation of versions of the following non-analytic integral functions: